RichardLiuCode/RichardFirstBrowserExtensions/README.md

 - **Igore the popup warning**
-Browser will remind you with a popup, because you installed a third party extensions, just igore it if you use a safe extensions.
+  - Browser will remind you with a popup, because you installed a third party extensions, just igore it if you make sure the extensions is safe.